Scouting Programs

 • How do I find a Scouting Unit near me?

 Scouting Units are located near schools, churches, and community organizations.
 To find one, visit www.BeAScout.org, enter your zip code, and choose your program.
-You can also call (815) 942-4450 or fill out a Contact Us form for assistance.
+You can also call (815) 942-4450 or email membership@rainbowcouncil.org for assistance.

 • Who leads my Scouting Unit?